Social Media | Blogging | Press Releases | Journal Prizes

 Why not consider introducing a best paper prize or other award in order to promote your journal to potential authors and raise your profile?
 The prize could be awarded to the most highly cited paper, the best paper by an early career academic or postgraduate, or simply the paper that best advances the aims and scope of the journal.
 The winning paper could then be promoted via the journal’s website.
 Ask your SAGE Editor for advice.

 SAGE is committed to promoting and increasing the visibility of the journals we publish.
-For further information on any of the above please contact your marketing lead.
+For further information on any of the above please contact your SAGE editor.